A Symmetric Polynomial Approach to Poncelet Triangles Inscribed in a circle and circumscribed about Central Conics: Some Invariants from Symmetric Parametrization

-\begin{corollary} Let $\triangle ABC$ be an obtuse triangle circumscribed about an ellipse whose center coincides with the circumcenter of $\triangle ABC$.
-Then the radius of the polar circle of $\triangle ABC$ is equal to $\sqrt{2}$ times the geometric mean of the semi-axes $a$ and $b$ of the ellipse.
-Equivalently, the area of the polar circle is twice the area of the ellipse. \end{corollary}
+\begin{corollary} Let $\triangle ABC$ be an obtuse triangle circumscribed about an ellipse $\mathcal D$ whose center coincides with the circumcenter of $\triangle ABC$.
+Then the area of the polar circle of $\triangle ABC$ is twice the area of the ellipse $\mathcal D$. \end{corollary}